 TRUTH #1: Know Your People

-This is the second blog in our Higher Ed Marketing Truths series with 5° Senior Vice President Ryan Morabito, a veteran brand strategist who has worked with over 100 schools.
+This is the first blog in our Higher Ed Marketing Truths series with 5° Senior Vice President Ryan Morabito, a veteran brand strategist who has worked with over 100 schools.
 These blogs are based on Ryan’s LinkedIn posts, which regularly inspire high engagement among education leaders and marketers.
 Click here to receive each blog in the series by email or bookmark our blog to check for updates!

 Picture this: you're cooking dinner when the doorbell rings.
 You answer it, and a salesman launches into a spiel about soundproofing for two-story homes.
 When he finally takes a breath, you say, "this is a one-story house."
 The salesman blinks and looks around, as though he's just now taking in his surroundings.
 Embarrassed, he leaves, and you return to your hopefully-not-burning meal in progress.